-When the "Selected folders" in iTunes Photos tab gets grey, you are only allowed to check "All folders" and choose folder from the drop down menu of "Copy photos from" to find the one on computer you want to sync.
-If you want to see the folders in iTunes, you can click on "Choose folder…" from the drop down menu of "Copy photos from:" > click on the drop down arrow besides 'Pictures' > select 'My Pictures' > click on 'Select Folder', and then you will see all the sub-folders.
+When the "Selected folders" in the iTunes Photos tab gets grey, you are only allowed to check "All folders" and choose a folder from the drop-down menu of "Copy photos from" to find the one on the computer you want to sync.
+If you want to see the folders in iTunes, you can click on "Choose folder…" from the drop-down menu of "Copy photos from:" > click on the drop-down arrow besides "Pictures" > select "My Pictures" > click on "Select Folder", and then you will see all the sub-folders.
 Choose one or more folders to sync with iTunes.

 When iTunes fails to sync photos on Mac, the common error is "iTunes cannot sync photos to the iPhone/iPad 'name' because your Photos Library is not yet available.
 Please try again later."
 To solve this iTunes not syncing photos to iPhone/iPad issue, please follow the below checklist.

-As Apple had officially said it will no long update the page https://support.apple.com/en-us/HT204545 about iTunes won't sync photos, you won't found any official solutions.
-It is obviously that Apple is trying to push you to use iCloud to sync photos, however, iCloud is not that ideal regarding the needing of internet and different paid plans.
+As Apple had officially said it will no longer update the page 'https://support.apple.com/en-us/HT204545' about iTunes won't sync photos, you won't find any official solutions.
+It is obvious that Apple is trying to push you to use iCloud to sync photos, however, iCloud is not that ideal regarding the needing for internet and different paid plans.

 Step 3.
-Click on "Add Photo" choose photos or photo folder from computer.
+Click on "Add Photo" and choose photos or photo folder from the computer.